yangli-io/erc20-token/README.md

-# Lesson 4
+# Lesson 6

-Great!
-We just need to enable a transferFrom function and approve
+OK! you're pretty much done with the Token Contract, now we just need to add some events

 ## Tasks

-1. Add an allowance mapping field
+1. Add a Transfer Event to transfer and transferFrom functions

-2. Create an approve function which adds an allowance
+2. Add an Approve Event to approve function

-3. Create a transferFrom function which allows another party to transfer on behalf of you

-4. Write some unit tests for the above functions
+3. Create unit tests for these